 Diffuser blends for aromatherapy with Ravintsara Essential Oil

-Ravintsara essential oil can be used in a diffuser to improve concentration, boost energy levels, and reduce stress.
-Additionally, it can be used to treat headaches, depression, and anxiety.
+Ravintsara essential oil can be used in a diffuser for invigorating aroma to improve concentration, boost energy levels, and reduce stress.
+Its relaxing aroma can be used to treat headaches, depression, and anxiety.
 The following are some great essential oil diffuser blends for aromatherapy with Ravintsara oil.

-1. Immune-Boosting Blend: 3 drops essential oil, 2 drops Lemon essential oil, 2 drops Eucalyptus Radiata essential oil
+1. Immune-Boosting Blend: To improve immune system, add 3 drops Ravintsara oil, 2 drops Lemon essential oil, 2 drops Eucalyptus oil

-2. Respiratory Support Blend: 3 drops essential oil, 2 drops Peppermint essential oil, 2 drops Tea Tree essential oil
+2. Respiratory Support Blend: For clear breathing, add 3 drops Ravintsara oil, 2 drops Peppermint essential oil, 2 drops Tea Tree essential oil

 3. Stress Relief Blend: 3 drops Ravintsara oil, 2 drops Lavender essential oil, 2 drops Bergamot essential oil